-- One (1) bedroom unit: Minimum 1 household member, maximum 2 household members total. - Two (2) bedroom unit: Minimum 2 household members, maximum 4 household members total. - a.
+One bedroom unit: Minimum 1 household member, maximum 2 household members total.

+- a.
 After the death of a tenant or co-tenant, any surviving member of an eligible family who was listed as a family member on the most recent HUD-50059 form and is of legal age can remain in the unit.
 Live-In-Aides and Foster Children/Adults are not considered family members. - b.
-If the tenant who establishes eligibility for the project vacates the unit for any reason other than death, a remaining member of the family who was listed as a family member on the most recent HUD-50059 form

-- and is of legal age must meet the eligibility requirements for the property, income and age or disability.
+If the tenant who establishes eligibility for the project vacates the unit for any reason other than death, a remaining member of the family who was listed as a family member on the most recent HUD-50059 form and is of legal age must meet the eligibility requirements for the property, income and age or disability.
 If a remaining family member is not eligible, they cannot remain in the unit. - c.
-After move-in if a unit becomes underutilized or overcrowded due to a change in family composition the household will be required to comply with occupancy standards.
-The household will be required to transfer to an appropriately sized unit (if applicable) with a number of bedroom(s) suitable for the number of household members when such a unit becomes available.
+After move-in if a unit becomes overcrowded due to a change in household composition the household will be required to comply with occupancy standards.
 If unable to comply they will need to vacate the unit.